blueslow/ansible_tutorial/README.md

 Roles that have files that are copied, need to have a files directory at the same level as the task directory.
 The files directory contains the file(s) to be copied.
 THus the original src does not have to be changed.

 # Part 15 - Host variables and handlers
+The host_vars directory was added and it containa a yml file for each host in the inventory .
+Each yml file contain variables for that host.

+In this case it is mostly variables for the difference between naimn of apache between Ubuntu and CentOS.

+A handler directory was added with a main.yml file that gets notofied from a specific changes in the web_servers task.
+It task is to restart th apache service if the config file is updated.
+Notify and handlers is a better way than using register statemetn because it avoid the risc  of missing toogle variables.

 # Part 16 - Series finale - templates